miasmos/hex-tooltip-bot/README.md

 ## !get {name}

-Displays the perk, addon, item, killer, survivor, power, or map that matches {name} the closest.
+Displays the perk, addon, item, killer, survivor, power, offering, or map that matches {name} the closest.

 ## !help